 Reading is the first activity to go when screens are present, and it is the number one predictor of academic success.
 Sleep is another critical piece.
 Screen habits make it hard for teens to get the required 9.25 hours of sleep each night.

-With this in mind, Hempe encourages parents to do the following:
+With this in mind, Hempe encourages parents to do the following to limit media use:

 Delay access to smartphones and video games.
 This allows more time for a child to mature so that he or she can use technology wisely.
 “No” for now doesn’t mean “no” forever.
 Social media and today’s video games are very addictive.